Something we are frequently asked is how much does it cost to adopt a child?

 There is a set fee to lodge an adoption order application in the County Court – the process where you formally become the legal parent(s) – but again, the local authority/regional adoption agency usually pay this.
 There may be legal costs involved if the application is complex.
 The child’s local authority may pay for part or all these charges, especially with complex cases.

-As anyone who has ever parented a child will know, having children can be expensive, but the adoption process is designed so that income is not a barrier for someone choosing to become a parent to a child, or children, in need of a permanent family.
+As anyone who has ever parented a child will know, having children can be expensive, particularly now that the cost of living is rising and we are facing economic challenges across the UK.
+However, the adoption process is designed so that income is not a barrier for someone choosing to become a parent to a child, or children, in need of a permanent family.